chrieke/mkdocs-exclude-search/README.md

     - First chapter: first.md
     - Second chapter: second.md
     - Third chapter: third.md
+    - Fourth chapter: some_directory/fourth.md
 ```

-This example would exclude the second chapter (but still include its
+This example would exclude:
+- the second chapter (but still include its `another-heading` subsection)
-`another-heading` subsection) and exclude the `some-heading` subsection of the third chapter.
+- the `some-heading` subsection of the third chapter.
+- all markdown files within `some_directory`.

 ## See Also